 - Find treatment and counseling for abusive relationships at Recovery Guidance.

-Watching Eric’s story opened my eyes to abuse in a whole new way.
-Sadly like victims of abuse he blamed himself and didn’t get any treatment for the emotional wounds he suffered.
+Sadly like all victims of abuse, Eric blamed himself and didn’t get any treatment for the emotional wounds he suffered.
+Share this article to help others know they are not alone.